Domestic Animal Management Plan

 • Plan for sustainable animal management that balances the needs of pet owners, the wider community, and the environment

-The updated plan will outline actions and priorities to ensure that domestic animal management in West Wimmera is effective, fair, and responsive to community needs.
+The draft plan outlines actions and priorities to ensure that domestic animal management in West Wimmera is effective, fair, and responsive to community needs.

 How you can be involved